Gary Anderson (darts player): 2020

-2021
+2021: Fifth world final

-Anderson went into the 2021 PDC World Darts Championship as thirteenth seed; and dismissed his chances of a third world title after an opening win over Madars Razma, describing 2019 & 2020 as "rotten".
+Anderson went into the 2021 World Championship as thirteenth seed; and dismissed his chances of a third world title after an opening win over Madars Razma, describing 2019 & 2020 as "rotten".
 He beat Mensur Suljović 4–3 in a controversial game, with Anderson accusing his opponent of gamesmanship.
 Anderson then whitewashed Devon Petersen to reach the eighth PDC World Championship quarterfinal of his career.
 Dirk van Duijvenbode won the first set against Anderson in the quarter-finals, but Anderson turned the game around including a run of ten legs in a row to win the match 5–1.
 Anderson secured a 6–3 win over Dave Chisnall in the semi-finals to qualify for his fifth World Championship final and set up a repeat of the controversial 2018 Grand Slam of Darts final against Gerwyn Price.
 Anderson went on to lose the final 7–3 to Price.

 At the World Matchplay he lost in the second round to Nathan Aspinall.

+2022

+Anderson reached the semi-finals of the 2022 World Championship.
+He began his campaign with a 3–1 win over Adrian Lewis in the second round.
+Victories against Ian White and Rob Cross saw him advance to the quarter-finals.
+He faced Luke Humphries for a place in the last four and won the match 5–2, securing a seventh PDC World Championship semi-final.
+He was eliminated in a 6–4 loss to eventual champion Peter Wright.

+Anderson earned his first nightly win under the new 2022 Premier League format on night six; he defeated Jonny Clayton, Peter Wright and Michael Smith to win the night in Nottingham.
+He was forced to withdraw from night nine in Leeds following a positive COVID-19 test.
+At the end of the league phase, Anderson finished bottom of the table with nine points.

+Anderson reached his only ranking final of the year at Players Championship 5 where he lost 8–6 to Damon Heta.
+He was also the runner-up at the Nordic Darts Masters, losing 11–5 to Dimitri Van den Bergh.